24.11.2025

 Camping is also allowed in the museum area.

-The key is in a key code box on the hut wall.
+The key is in a key code box on the site's wall.
 The box is protected with a code.
 Instructions and the code are sent to you by e-mail after the payment.

 Take lock de-icer with you just in case the box's lid is stuck due to frost.
 Metsähallitus does not have maintenance on site.